 In March 2020, the World Health Organization declared coronavirus COVID-19 ("COVID-19") a global pandemic.
-This contagious disease outbreak, which continued to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
+This contagious disease outbreak, which continues to spread, and any related adverse public health developments, has adversely affected workforces, economies, and financial markets globally, leading to an economic downturn.
 It is not possible for the Company to predict the duration or magnitude of the adverse results of the outbreak and its effects on the Company's business.
 However, the impact of the pandemic could impact our ability to obtain financing to fund exploration activities as well as the ability to conduct out exploration programs.

-Effective March 15, 2020, the Peruvian authorities announced a national quarantine related to the COVID-19 pandemic.
-The quarantine severely limited the number of allowable activities nationwide with police and military forces mobilised to enforce the quarantine.
+Initially on March 15, 2020, the Perúvian authorities announced a national quarantine related to the COVID-19 pandemic.
 The quarantine was announced for an initial 15-day period but was subsequently extended a number of times.
-Panoro staff in its Lima office are restricted from leaving their homes except for necessary activities and as such all staff are currently working from their homes.
+Currently, Panoro staff in Lima are currently working from their homes, as the office lease expired during the pandemic and the Company has not yet identified new office space.

-The Peruvian authorities announced a phased relaxation of the COVID-19 quarantine for certain types of businesses, including mineral exploration.
-Phase 2 of the relaxation includes exploration activities which were started in August 2020.
-Planning for remobilization of exploration activities began in June 2020 with the completion of the Company's COVID-19 protocols which have been submitted to the Ministry of Health and approved.
+In June, the Perúvian authorities announced a phased relaxation of the COVID-19 quarantine for certain types of businesses, including mineral exploration.
+The Company's COVID-19 protocols for exploration at the Humamantata property were submitted to the Ministry of Health and approved.
 The Company's protocols were prepared with the assistance of outside consultants for the return to work by its employees and contractors.
-The Company has mobilized its health and safety and community relations personnel to the Humamantata Project.
+Phase 2 of the relaxation includes exploration activities which commenced in August 2020 at the Humamantata Project and have been continued since that time.